-(a) One or more detached accessory buildings, including, but not limited to, garages, carports, garden sheds, greenhouses and other similar structures, may be constructed on a parcel containing a principal residential structure, subject to the following standards listed within this section.
-Accessory dwelling units are not considered "accessory buildings" covered within this section and are not subject to the standards in this section.
-When standards refer to accessory buildings, that excludes accessory dwelling units.
-Development regulations for accessory dwelling units are established within FMC 22.58.012.÷
+(a) One or more detached accessory buildings, including, but not limited to, garages, carports, garden sheds, greenhouses and other similar structures, may be constructed on a parcel containing a principal residential structure, subject to the following standards:

-Maximum building footprint area 600 sf.
-Maximum lot coverage 10% of the lot area or 1,000 sf, whichever is less, for all accessory buildings combined on a single lot.
+Maximum building footprint area 1,000 600 sf.
+Maximum lot coverage 10% of the lot area or 1,000 sf, whichever is less greater, for eachall accessory buildings combined on a single lot.
 Maximum building height 18 feet at top of ridge and 10 feet at top of wall.
 Minimum front yard setback Same as specified for principal residential structure.
 Minimum interior side yard setback 5 feet.
 Minimum side street side yard setback on a corner lot Same as specified for principal residential structure if building permit required, otherwise 5 feet.
 Minimum rear yard setback 5 feet.
 Minimum setback from "rear" lot line of a "through lot" Same as specified for required front yard for principal residential structure if building permit required, otherwise 5 feet.

 Minimum setback from alley 5 feet.
 Vehicle access points from garages, carports or fenced parking areas shall be set back from the alley property line to provide a straight-line separation of at least 22 feet from the access point to the opposite property line of the alley.
 No portion of the garage or the door in motion may cross the property line abutting the alley.
-O' for detached accessory dwelling units if the lot line abuts a publicalley.
+O' for detached accessory dwelling units if the lot line abuts a public alley.
 Minimum separation from principal residential structure 5 feet.
 Note: the building code may require additional separation based on construction design.
 Calculations resulting in a fraction shall be rounded to the nearest whole number with .50 being rounded up.

 - (b) Exceptions to Building Footprint Area, Height and Lot Coverage Limits.
-The director may grant an administrative use permit for a building that exceeds the building footprint, height or lot coverage standards listed in subsection (a) of this section if it finds that: - 5 (1) The building and its use will not significantly impact adjoining properties; - 6 (2) The architecture will incorporate exterior finish materials and design elements consistent with, or superior to, that of the principal residential structure on the property; - 8 (3) The building will fit the character of the neighborhood; - 9 (4) The architecture complies with the city's design guidelines; - 10 (5) The building footprint will not exceed 800 square feet, and the building height will not exceed 21 feet at the top of ridge or 12 feet at the top of wall; and - (6) The combined building footprints of existing and proposed accessory buildings on the same lot will not exceed 1,000 square feet. - (c) Determination of Attached Versus Detached Status for Garages.
+The director may grant an administrative use permit for a building that exceeds the building footprint, height or lot coverage standards listed in subsection (a) of this section if it finds that: - 5 (1) The building and its use will not significantly impact adjoining properties; - 6 (2) The architecture will incorporate exterior finish materials and design elements consistent with, or superior to, that of the principal residential structure on the property; - 8 (3) The building will fit the character of the neighborhood; - 9 (4) The architecture complies with the city's design guidelines; - (5) The building footprint will not exceed $\underline{1,000800}$ square feet, and the building height will not exceed $2\underline{41}$ feet at the top of ridge or 12 feet at the top of wall; and - (6) The combined building footprints of existing and proposed accessory buildings on the same lot will not exceed 1,000 square feet. - (c) Determination of Attached Versus Detached Status for Garages.
 A garage that is connected to a principal residential structure by an architecturally integrated, covered breezeway is classified as an attached garage if the separation between the parallel walls of the garage and principal structure does not exceed eight feet.
 For purposes of determining allowable setbacks, height and lot coverage, an attached garage is treated as if it were part of the principal structure.
 If the separation between the parallel walls of a garage and principal structure exceeds eight feet, the garage is classified as a detached building subject to the accessory building standards listed in this section.
 (Ord.
 1616 § 1, 2018; Ord.
 1562 § 37, 2015; Ord.
 1311 § 26, 2002; Ord.
 1246 § 15, 2000).